qxrein/conv/README.md

 # conv
-convert .md to .pdf in cli with wasm compilation. written in D.
+convert .md to .pdf in cli.
+written in D.

 ## License